viperleed/viperleed/doc/content/background/tensor_leed.rst

 -   Since the tensor-LEED method is perturbative, it only works reliably for *small* perturbations.
 What exactly constitutes a *small* perturbation depends on the system.
 The applicability of tensor LEED is  normally limited to displacements of at most 0.2 Å (only in very simple cases up to 0.3 Å) :cite:`rousTensorLEEDTechnique1986`.
-For larger displacements, the search might give the right trends but the results should be taken with caution (see also :ref:`tensor_leed_errors`).
+    For larger displacements, the optimization might give the right trends but the results should be taken with caution (see also :ref:`tensor_leed_errors`).

     When the trajectory of the structure optimization approaches the limit of applicability of tensor LEED, the range of the structural search can be extended by running new reference and delta-amplitudes calculations.
-    In ViPErLEED, the :ref:`RUN` parameter can be used to chain multiple reference calculations, delta-amplitude calculations, and structure
-    searches.

 -   The parameter space grows quickly with the number of atoms in the unit cell.
 Luckily, many symmetries inherent to the surface structure can be